danjelous/kwm520-social-web-wit-ai/README.md

 # WIT.ai

-Getting in touch with various features and possibilities of the Facebook Graph API.
+Getting in touch with various features of WIT.

+## Start with

 ```
 npm start